octo-technology-downunder/git-command-line-lab/README.md

 Additionally, some typical options for `git branch` are:

-`-l` List local branches
+* `-l` List local branches
-`-r` List remote branches
+* `-r` List remote branches
-`-a` List local and remote branches
+* `-a` List local and remote branches
-`-d` Delete a branch
+* `-d` Delete a branch

 #### To do:

 * Checkout a new branch, make a commit on the branch, check the log, and then switch back to master.

-Bonus: Inspect content of the commit with `git show <commit>`
+**Bonus:** Inspect content of the commit with `git show <commit>`

-When back in master, check `git log`, you can see the commit from the branch does not show up - the history of the two branches has diverged, or forked.
+Checkout the master branch and run `git log`, you can see the commit from the branch does not show up - the history of the two branches has diverged, or forked.
 If we have completed some work or a series of commits on the branch we can now merge them.

 ## Merge and Rebase - Integrating changes